GenreBlast Film Festival: History

 Started in 2016, by Nathan Ludwig, Chad Farmer, and Charles Hill, the first annual GenreBlast Film Festival took place in August 2016 in Culpeper, Virginia at the now defunct State Theatre.
 Programmers officially described the fest as playing, "horror, action/adventure, sci-fi, fantasy, martial arts, exploitation, grindhouse, international, experimental and more!"

 After the first year, the festival relocated to the Alamo Drafthouse Cinema in Winchester, Virginia, where it has been located since.
 Hill departed from the team after the second year of the fest and Raygan Ketterer, previously the fest designer, replaced Hill as programmer.

 GenreBlast is attended by filmmakers and writers whose work is recognized by the fest, with about 50% of films represented in the first year and a much higher percentage in subsequent years.
 It has also been judged to be a top genre fest.

 Awards

 GenreBlast gives out rocket trophies in a number of categories for short films, feature films, and unproduced screenplays.
 The festival also gives out a special wrestling belt to recognize an outstanding woman in genre film each year.
 The Les Femmes Du Genre Award was given to Tristan Risk in 2016, Samantha Kolesnik in 2017, and Sophia Cacciola in 2018.

 GenreBlast also gives out the "Forever Award" for a film that "a film that truly encapsulates the spirit of the fest — fiercely independent, highly original, and spectacularly innovative."
 The 2020 recipient was Force to Fear.
 The 2021 recipient was The Transformations of the Transformations of the Drs.
 Jenkins.
+The 2022 recipient was Gouge Away.
+The 2023 recipient was The Once and Future Smash.